 Team:

 Today's Date: Date of Event:

-Manager's Name: Phone:
+Manager's Nan ne: Phone:

 E-mail:

-Type of Event (mark "x" as a oplicable):
+Type of Event (mark "x" as applicable):

 Raffle 50/50 Dance Silent Auction

 Other, please specify:

-Do you need to use BAHA's g aming number?
-Yes Νο
+Do you need to o use BAHA's gaming number?
+Yes s No

-Please provide a brief descri ption of the event:
+Please provide e a brief description of the event:

-Please note:
+Diago noto:

-- Events under the auspices of the BAHA Tournament Director are not required to complete form. - Permits for events such as dances/auctions will be issued on a first- come first-serve basis.
-As such, make sure that your event has been approved from BAHA prior to finalizing bookings because permits will not be issued for this type of event on the same weekend to prevent conflicts between teams. - Allow 5 days to receive approval from submission of application.
+Please note: Events under the auspices of the complete form.
+BAHA Tournament Di rector are not required to

+Permits for events such as dance basis.
+As such, make sure that your such as the sure that you see that

+- finalizing bookings because permits will not be issued for this type of event on the same weekend to prevent conflicts between teams. - Allow 5 days to receive approval from submission of application.